Tips for fixing common problems you might encounter in your application.

 When using fragment caching, remember three things:

-When you’re just starting out, it’s too easy to make synchronous HTTP requests inside your requests, because why not?
+, as in this example, if the key is unique only inside of this action.
+(You can also use an Active Record object as your cache key, which is quite convenient and simple in the right situations.)When you’re just starting out, it’s too easy to make synchronous HTTP requests inside your requests, because why not?
 Getting a worker setup up and running takes time and it adds operational cost to your app while you’re still trying to get it off the ground (usually with a tiny team).

 Once you get going though, synchronous HTTP requests are one of the biggest culprits when it comes to slow requests.
-It’s also easy to lose track of them because you’re likely synchronizing with third party services in before_filters or middlewares, two areas of code you don’t look at very often.
+It’s also easy to lose track of them because you’re likely synchronizing with third party services in before_filter

 When using Skylight, be on the lookout for grey boxes indicating synchronous HTTP requests: